galinaalperovich/ai_summary_tg_bot/readme.md

-# Summarize a URL with AI and Telegram bot
+# Telegram bot with AI article Summarizer

 Sometimes you don't want to read the whole article, but you want to know what it's about.

 This Telegram bot will extract the content of an article from a given URL and summarize it for you with the help of AI summarization model.

-## Tools:
+## Usage

+1. Create a Telegram bot with [BotFather](https://t.me/botfather)
+2. Run the bot locally or deploy with Docker
+3. Send a URL with an article you want to summarize to the bot
+4. Receive summarized article!

+## Tools under the hood

-1. Telegram bot
+1. Telegram bot and `aiogram` library
-2. Hugging Face BART model [sshleifer/distilbart-cnn-12-6](https://huggingface.co/sshleifer/distilbart-cnn-12-6)
+2. Hugging Face BART model for summarization
-3. Pypeteer to scrape the article from the website
+3. `pyppeteer` headless browser to scrape an article from a given URL
-4. Trafilatura to extract the article from the HTML
+4. `trafilatura` to extract the article from the HTML (removes all the ads and other stuff)

-## Usage:
+## How to run

-1. Send a URL that contains an article to the bot
-2. Wait for the summary
+### Environment variables

+1. `BOT_TOKEN` - Telegram bot token.
+Get it by creating in [@BotFather](https://t.me/BotFather)
+2. `MODEL_NAME` - Summarization model name (options: "sshleifer/distilbart-cnn-12-6", "facebook/bart-large-cnn", "
+   facebook/bart-large-xsum").
+By default "sshleifer/distilbart-cnn-12-6"
+3. `LOG_LEVEL` - Logging level (options: "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL").
+By default "INFO"
+4. `FROM_DOCKER` - If the app is running in Docker (options: 1, 0).
+By default 0

-## Run locally
+### Run locally

-1. Create a new bot using @BotFather
-2. Create python env and install dependencies

 ```shell
 export BOT_TOKEN=<YOUR_TOKEN>